Euphorbia obesa Hook.

 Basketball, Basketball Plant, Baseball, Baseball Plant, Baseball Cactus, Gingham, Golf Ball, Living Baseball, Sea Urchin

 Euphorbia obesa subsp. obesa, Euphorbia obesa subsp. symmetrica, Euphorbia symmetrica

-Native to South Africa, mainly found in Great Karoo, south of Graaff-Reinet in the Eastern Cape.
+This species is native to South Africa, mainly found in Great Karoo, south of Graaff-Reinet in the Eastern Cape.

-The specific epithet "obesa" derives from the Latin "obesus," meaning " fat, stout or plump" and refers to the fleshy rounded stem.
+The specific epithet "obesa" derives from the Latin "obesus," meaning " fat, stout or plump," and refers to the fleshy rounded stem.

 How to Grow and Care for Euphorbia obesa

 Light: Most Euphorbias are sun lovers, but some will tolerate partial shade.
 Place your indoor Euphorbias on windows with southern or southeastern exposure.